barvian/thesis/paper.md

 	</div>
 </div>

 Onboarding tutorials like this are a kind of gray area in iOS app design.
 At best, they provide a clearer starting point for new users than, say, an empty screen; at worst, they force the user to read fluffy marketing text and/or sign up for a service before they can begin using the application.
 Apple seems divided on the issue as well, advising designers to "think carefully before providing an onboarding experience" {% include c.html r=6 p="36" %}.
-Their advice was heeded, and ultimately a brief welcome/instruction screen was considered beneficial considering the nature of this application.
-In accordance with one of the goals, it was important to offer a guided recovery program for these users even from first launch, and such a tutorial felt better than the default screen (the Relax tab) in this regard.
+Their advice was heeded, and ultimately a brief welcome/instruction screen was considered beneficial for this application.
+In accordance with one of the goals, it was important to offer a guided recovery program for users even from first launch, and such a tutorial felt better than the default screen (the Relax tab) in this regard.

 The tutorial was designed with Apple's guidelines in mind.
 Specifically, the HIG instructs:

 * ###### "Give users only the information they need to get started" {% include c.html r=6 a=false y=false p="38" %}
 The screens included in the final application were deemed most important for first launch.
 A brief description of GAD ({% include fr.html f=13 %}) was included after the welcome slide to provide a clear understanding of the disorder and who might be affected.
 Next, an explanation of the application's three main tabs and how to use them was displayed ({% include fr.html f=9 %}).
 The daily reflection reminder preference wasn't shown here, set to a reasonable default of 8p.m. instead, while the relaxation reminder -- which ideally would be set to the user's normal waking time -- felt more individualized so it was shown in the second to last slide ({% include fr.html f=14 %}).
 The last slide contained some final words of encouragement, and a button to dismiss the tutorial ({% include fr.html f=15 %}).
 * ###### "Use animation and interactivity to engage users and help them learn by doing" {% include c.html r=6 a=false p="38" %}
 Admittedly, the onboarding tutorial falls short from a user engagement perspective.
-Given more time, some slides could certainly benefit from additional interactivity, especially {% include fr.html f=5 %} which a user might reasonably skip due to its intimidating length.
+Given more time, some slides could certainly benefit from additional interactivity, especially the one shown in {% include fr.html f=5 %} which a user might reasonably skip due to its intimidating length.
 In any case, the tutorial itself is interactive, using the recommended page control {% include c.html r=6 a=false y=false p="49" %} to allow users to swipe back and forth between slides.
 * ###### "Make it easy to dismiss or skip the onboarding experience" {% include c.html r=6 a=false y=false p="39" %}
 Apple encourages developers to remember whether a user has viewed the onboarding tutorial to ensure it's only displayed once.
-This was implemented during the development phase of the application, discussed in the "Architecture" section below.
+This was implemented during the development phase of the application, discussed below.

 Once the user reaches the final slide of the tutorial and taps the "Get Started" button, the tutorial is dismissed and they can begin exploring the application.